dcccalvin/dcccalvin/README.md

 - 📫 How to reach me **chumacalvin8@gmail.com**

-- ⚡ Fun fact **I’m so passionate about aviation that people call me an avgeek.
+- ⚡ Fun fact **I’m passionate about aviation that people call me an avgeek.
 I assume it’s a compliment… right? 😂**

 <h3 align="left">Connect with me:</h3>
 <p align="left">